rage/programming-23/data/part-12/3-functional-programming.md

 ## Names of students

 Please write a function named `names_of_students(attempts: list)` which takes a list of CourseAttempt objects as its argument.
-The function returns a list with the names of the students who have attempted the course.
+The function should return a new list with the names of the students who have attempted the course.

 ```python
 s1 = CourseAttempt("Peter Python", "Introduction to Programming", 3)